A symmetric $p$-adic symbol for triples of modular forms: Algorithmic methods

 In the previous sections, we have seen how to compute ordinary projections, i.e. projections over the space of overconvergent modular forms of slope zero.
-We now consider taking projections over the space of overconvergent modular forms of slope ${\sigma}$, for any ${\sigma} \in \Q_{\ge 0}$, as defined in Section \ref{TheUpOperator}, via the slope decomposition in Equation (\ref{Nov221229p}).
-Assume for simplicity that this subspace is generated by only one eigenform $f_{\sigma}$ of $U_p$.
-This method has been used by A. Lauder in \cite{DL21} and is based on an insight of D. Loeffler (see the last paragraph of Section 6.3 of \cite{LSZ20}).
+We now consider taking more general projections.

-\begin{rmk} In section \ref{TheUpOperator}, when talking about ``slope $\sigma$ subspaces'', we meant the generalized eigenspace of $U_p$ whose eigenvalues have $p$-adic valuation $\sigma$.
-However, in this section, we will use $\sigma$ to denote the generalised eigenvalue itself, i.e. by ``slope $\sigma$ subspace’’, we now mean the generalized eigenspace of $U_p$ whose eigenvalues have $p$-adic valuation $\text{val}_p(\sigma)$. \end{rmk}
+For all $\sigma \in \Q_{\ge 0}$, the $U_p$ equivariant decomposition of $M_k^{\text{oc}}(N)$, described in Equation (\ref{23Jul120422p}), allows us to express any form $H$ as a sum $H= F_{\sigma} + F$, where $F_{\sigma} \in M_k^{\text{oc}}(N)^{\text{slope } \sigma}$ and $F \in X_{\sigma}$.
+We call $F_{\sigma}$ the projection of $H$ onto the space of slope $\sigma$, or the slope $\sigma$ projection of $H$.
+Consider now the generalised eigenspace associated to a single eigenvalue $\mu$ such that $\text{ord}_p(\mu)=\sigma$.
+We will explain how to project modular forms onto such an eigenspace.
+This method has been used in \cite{DL21} and is based on an insight of David Loeffler (see the last paragraph of Section 6.3 of \cite{LSZ20}).
+We call such a projection the \emph{eigenspace $\mu$ projection}.
+This can be seen as a special case of the slope $\sigma$ projection, as these two notions would agree in the case where $U_p$ only has one eigenvalue $\mu$ of valuation $\sigma$.